 Introduction and Overview

-MetalDetectingWorld.com will help you learn how to do different types of treasure hunting research, how to select the most suitable "detector de metal" for yourself and/or your family members, how to detect on land or underwater, and many more other "how-to's".
+MetalDetectingWorld.com will help you learn how to do different types of treasure hunting research, how to select the most suitable metal detector for yourself and/or your family members, how to detect on land or underwater, and many more other "how-to's".
 You will also learn so many metal detecting secrets and useful tips that you will certainly be inspired and excited to go out hunting for treasure as soon as possible. :) Well, if you are reading this, you are most likely ready to experience new adventures and that priceless feeling of discovery!

 Whether you are new to the hobby of metal detecting or an experienced metaldetectorist, you might enjoy reading my informative In-Depth Articles on search and recovery techniques, treasure hunting methods, some popular metal detectors and customized search programs for them, and exclusive true stories on treasure hunting in different parts of the world.